While asking for donations is sometimes more of an art than a science, we've found a few ingredients that tend to yield the best results.

 Choose the Right Image

-The saying “a picture is worth a thousand words” holds true on Facebook as well.
-It's a very visual platform, so you'll want to make sure your action image is powerful enough to grab people's attention.
+The saying “a picture is worth a thousand words” holds true on Facebook.
+It's a very visual platform, so you'll want to make sure your fundraising image is powerful enough to grab people's attention.
 Images make a post easier to understand and empathize with.
 They receive more engagement and shares than text-only posts, too.